ShifatJahanShifa/Cefalo-Training-Development-Technologies/TypeScript/concepts/datatype.md

 f(9)
 ```
 It will give me runtime error.
-It was introduced with the intention to gradually migrate from js to ts code.
+It was introduced with the intention to gradually migrate from js codebase to ts code.
 To solve this, we have Unknown type introduced by ts 3.0.

 **Unknown** By using unknown type, typescript will enforce to narrow down the type based on control flow analysis.
 ```ts